 What today is the House of Delegates began as the Lower House of the General Assembly in 1650, when the legislature became a bicameral body (Chapter 1, Acts of 1650).
 To the Lower House, freemen in each hundred elected burgesses as their representatives.
 From 1654, the county replaced the hundred as the local area represented.

-House Chamber, State House, Annapolis, Maryland, January 2001.
+House of Delegates Chamber, State House, Annapolis, Maryland, January 2001.
 Photo by Diane F. Evartt.

-House Chamber, State House, Annapolis, Maryland. architectural drawing, Historic American Buildings Survey (Maryland State House Project Collection, MSA SC1773, Maryland State Archives).
+House of Delegates Chamber, State House, Annapolis, Maryland. architectural drawing, Historic American Buildings Survey (Maryland State House Project Collection, MSA SC1773, Maryland State Archives).